The Twenty Tour

 The Twenty Tour was the thirteenth concert tour by Irish pop vocal group, Westlife.
 It began on 22 May 2019 in Belfast, Northern Ireland at the SSE Arena and concluded on 15 September 2019 in Hyde Park, London, consisting of 33 shows in Europe and 17 shows in Asia.
 Westlife sold a total of 617,146 tickets for this tour.
+The tour marked them as the 45th Top Touring Artist, 20th Top Touring Band, 8th Top Touring Pop Group, 7th Top Touring Male Pop Group of 2019 worldwide.

 Background and production

 On 3 October 2018, the band officially announced their reformation with new music and tour.
 Later that month, the first confirmed dates of the tour were announced through the band's social networks.
 Pre-sale for tickets started at 9am GMT on 23 October 2018.
 Multiple extra dates were later added due to a high demand.

 A concert tour date in Croke Park, Dublin, Ireland was recorded and released in March 2020.

 Set list

 This set list is representative of the 5th July 2019 show in Dublin.
 It does not represent all dates of the tour.